-The second-largest wireless voice and data carrier in the US by subscribers (after Verizon), AT&T Mobility serves about 100 million mobile users over a nationwide network that spans all major metropolitan areas.
-The subsidiary, which accounts for about half of parent AT&T's business, provides a full range of wireless voice, messaging, and data services to consumer and enterprise customers.
-AT&T Mobility's services for businesses, government agencies, and educational institutions include e-mail, wireless Internet access, and private wireless networking.
+The second-largest wireless voice and data carrier in the US by subscribers (after Verizon), AT&T Mobility serves about 110 million mobile users over a nationwide network that spans all major metropolitan areas.
+A subsidiary of AT&T, it accounts for more than half of its parent’s business.
+AT&T Mobility provides a full range of wireless voice, messaging, and data services to consumer and enterprise customers.
+The unit’s services for businesses, government agencies, and educational institutions include e-mail, wireless Internet access, and private wireless networking.
 The company provides international network coverage for its subscribers in more than 200 countries through partnerships with other carriers.

 In 2013 AT&T agreed to acquire the retail wireless business of Atlantic Tele-Network for about $780 million.
 The business, which operates under the Alltel name, will add nearly 600,000 rural customers in six states to AT&T's portfolio.